KnownStormChaser/master-weather-model-list/models/wave_models/regional/rdwps-canada.md

 - **Is the data free?** Yes
 - **Is the data downloadable?** Yes
 - **Data formats:** GRIB2, NetCDF
-- **Official download location:**
+- **Official documentation and access:**
   https://eccc-msc.github.io/open-data/msc-data/nwp_rdwps/readme_rdwps-datamart_en/

 ---

 ## Notes
-RDWPS is based on the WAVEWATCH III (WW3) model and is driven by winds from Canada’s regional atmospheric forecast systems.
+RDWPS provides higher-resolution regional and coastal wave guidance than **GDWPS**, particularly for the Great Lakes and Canadian coastal waters.

-It provides more detailed coastal and regional wave information than the global GDWPS model.
+It serves as the regional counterpart to Canada’s global wave prediction system.

 ---